vaslabs/pi-web-agent/README.md

 # Description

-This is a web-app agent for the raspberry pi.
+This is a web-app agent for the Raspberry Pi.
 It allows you to interact easily with your Pi via your browser.

 # How to install